wacko77/Giveaways/README.md

 - Placeholder API support
 - Customizable text options in config.yml
 - Choose your storage option in config.yml
+- Custom durations
+- Permissions work with a valid permission manager plugin such as LuckPerms

 ## Commands:
 - **/giveaways**